 As a new iPad Pro owner, there are other resources you can use to experience the LiDAR Scanner.
 You should also check out Apple's Reality Composer, which lets you quickly prototype and produce content for AR experience.

-For something else, check out this Apple webpage directly from your tablet and watch the objects comes to life right before your eyes.
+For something else, check out this Apple webpage directly from your device and watch the objects comes to life right before your eyes.

 We may earn a commission for purchases using our links.
 Learn more.